suijingfeng/vkOpenArena/README.md

 ## Status ##

-* Initial testing on Debian and Windows
-* Need help testing on other platforms
+* Initial testing on Ubuntu16.04, Need help testing on other platforms
-* Need help testing the SDL2 branch since ioquake3 is moving to SDL2
-    - sdl2 branch is considered finished in ioquake3 so it is a good base
-    - See experimental/latest-libraries-sdl2 branch in this repository to test with OpenArena.

 ## Changes from 0.8.8 release ##